Cubitect/ASMModSuit/README.md

 ###Config Options
 A config file called `ASMVillageMarker.conf` will be created in your minecraft direcory when you start up the game and enter a world.

+#ASMEventMarker
+ASMEventMarker is a client mod which highlights tile-ticks (e.g. repeaters & comparators) and block actions (e.g. pistons & note blocks).
+The highlighting includes some basic info about the event, like its scheduled (world-)time, priority and index.